-Multiple test-takers have told me they had “trouble” answering the IBLCE Exam’s pharmacology/toxicology questions.
+Multiple test-takers have told me they had “trouble” answering the IBLCE Exam’s pharm/tox questions.
 I’ve heard this from both first-time candidates and from those who are re-certifying.
-To give some guidance for everyone, here are my top tips for handling pharm/tox questions.
+To give some guidance for everyone, here are my top tips for handling pharmacology/toxicology questions.

 1. Understand the rudiments of pharmacokinetics

 True, you need to know what common drugs do to the body (pharmacodynamics).
-But few people who attend my live review course understand the rudiments of pharmacokinetics.
+But few people understand the rudiments of pharmacokinetics.
 Pharmacokinetics is what the body does to the drug.

 2. Know your role — and its limitations

 The IBLCE has never said that you can or should make the risk/benefit decision about safety of a drug for mother — or her breastfed baby.
-To the contrary; it’s fairly clear that determining risk/benefit is not within the IBCLC’s Scope of Practice can argue that even the primary care provider — who is legally authorized to prescribe — should not have the “last word” on risk/benefit.
+To the contrary; it’s fairly clear that determining risk/benefit is not within the IBCLC’s Scope of Practice.
+I might argue that even the primary care provider — who is legally authorized to prescribe — should not have the “last word” on risk/benefit.
 The client should have the final say on risk/benefit!

 For the client to be empowered in that way, the IBCLC must understand factors that affect risk/benefit (hello, pharmacokinetics!) and, if necessary, be ready to discuss those factors with providers (using professional terms) or patients (using lay terms).
 The IBCLC’s role is to give information, not advice.
 Knowledge is necessary but not sufficient.
 Whether you teach, counsel, or advocate, you’ll need superior communication skills.